Ensenada Cruise Port Guide

 • Local flavors: In addition to seafood, the market features stalls selling spices, salsas, and other local products.
 It’s a great place to sample the flavors of Ensenada and pick up some unique ingredients to take home.

-• Dental: Save a buck on cleaning or major dental.
+Dental: Save a buck on cleaning or major dental.
 Dra.
 Lizette Ozuna and Dra.
-Jocelyn
+Jocelyn downstairs from our spa in centro, ensenada.

 • Dermatologist: Luxerma is near port.
-I use for annual.
+I use for my annual cancer check, when my facial therapists see something.

 7. Beyond Cruise Port and Downtown Highlights